infopark/scrivito_elastic_slider_widget/README.md

 - Insert the Widget 'Elastic Slider' and put several 'Image Panels for Elastic Slider' into it.
 - Edit each Panel's Widget Properties to set Image, Headline, Button Text and Button Link or use inline editing.
-- Switching into View Mode should show you the Slider in action.
+- Switch into 'Preview' mode to see the Slider in action.